stooke/graal/docs/reference-manual/tools/profiling.md

     information.
 Tracing histograms often provides insights into the behavior of the algorithm that needs optimization.

-    Lastly, use the memory tracer tool for capturing allocations, for which GraalVM currently provides experimental support.
+    Lastly, using the memory tracer tool for capturing allocations is currently an experimental feature in GraalVM.
     Node, `--memtracer` as an experimental tool must be preceded by the `--experimental-options` command line option.

 6. Run `js primes.js --experimental-options --memtracer` to display source code locations and